RARgames/4gaBoards/docs/ADDITIONAL_INFO.md

 Logrotate is designed to ease administration of systems that generate large numbers of log files.
 It allows automatic rotation, compression, removal, and mailing of log files.
 Each log file may be handled daily, weekly, monthly, or when it grows too large.

-#### Setup logrotate for Planka logs
+#### Setup logrotate for 4ga Boards logs

-Create a file in `/etc/logrotate.d` named `planka` with the following contents:
+Create a file in `/etc/logrotate.d` named `4gaBoards` with the following contents:

 ```
-/path/to/planka/logs/planka.log {
+/path/to/4gaBoards/logs/4gaBoards.log {
   daily
   missingok
   rotate 14